beatrizmaciel/aem-business-practitioner-studies/Exam AD0-E121/exam-ad0-e121.md

 ✔️ Blueprint

 ❗ Não faz sentido!!!!
+⚠️ The correct is "Projects": In Adobe Experience Manager (AEM), Projects provide a structured environment for managing content-related tasks, assets, and workflows.
+AEM Projects enable teams to collaborate effectively, track project progress, assign tasks, and manage resources within a centralized workspace.

 26 // An end user tries to create a page on the Sites console but receives the following error: Problem Accessing '’/content/loo/bar.html.’
 Reason: 403 Forbidden How should the Business Practitioner categorize the issue during the initial triage?